pingcap/docs-dm/en/task-configuration-file.md

 ### Feature configuration set

-For basic applications, you only need to modify the black and white lists filtering rule.
-Refer to the comments about `black-white-list` in the [template](#task-configuration-file-template-basic) or [Black & white table lists](feature-overview.md#black--white-table-lists) to see more details.
+For basic applications, you only need to modify the block and allow lists filtering rule.
+Refer to the comments about `block-allow-list` in the [template](#task-configuration-file-template-basic) or [Block & allow table lists](feature-overview.md#block-allow-table-lists) to see more details.

 ## Instance configuration